Andrew Garcia, Ph.D.

 - Patent analysis

-A sample of some of the things I have developed and can expand on.
+A sample of computer programs and graphics that I have developed and can expand on.

 Other Events and Conferences